stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

        "expires_in":3600
     }

-Important classes for exchanging an API Key and Secret for an Access Token are `TokenOauthAuthenticationResult` and `TokenResponse`.
+Important classes for exchanging an API Key and Secret for an Access Token are `AccessTokenResult` and `TokenResponse`.

-`TokenOauthAuthenticationResult` is a subclass of `ApiAuthenticationResult` that has an additional getter for the `TokenResponse`.
+`AccessTokenResult` is a subclass of `ApiAuthenticationResult` that has an additional getter for the `TokenResponse`.

 The `TokenResponse` contains properties associated with the generated token for an authenticated request.
 This includes the Access Token, expiration, and token type.
 This allows the client to decide if they can use the token. `TokenRepsonse` has a utility method `toJson()` which will return the JSON representation of the token that conforms to OAuth 2.0 specification.